denisov-v/NIST_STS/README.md

 The solution is configured to compile using extended instruction set (SSE2) and optimize for speed.

-After build is completed you will get a single _assess.exe_ binary which is the test suite.
+After build is completed you will get a single _assessmp.exe_ binary which is the test suite.

 ## Usage
 You probably still want to [download](http://csrc.nist.gov/groups/ST/toolkit/rng/documentation_software.html) the original NIST ZIP distribution and use their test files.
 Reason why I'm not including them here is that the archive is over 40 MB big and most of that is the test data.

-After unpacking the ZIP place _assess.exe_ in the top directory.
+After unpacking the ZIP place _assessmp.exe_ in the top directory.
 The program expects to have the subdirectories _experiments, templates_ etc in the same directory.

 STS has somewhat old school terminal interface.
 Simple tutorial can be found in section 5-1 of [NIST SP800-22](http://csrc.nist.gov/groups/ST/toolkit/rng/documents/SP800-22rev1a.pdf).